 Typical Florida road trip itineraries run up and down the coast.
 But the most picturesque may be a road trip through the Florida Keys—a stretch of tropical islands off the southern tip of Florida, with gay-friendly Key West at the very end.

-LGBT – Gay Florida Travel Guide
+LGBTQ – Florida Gay Travel Guide

 Overall, Florida may be on of the more conservative states in the US, but there are several big cities with lots of gay life, especially the largest city (and my favorite): Miami.
 Here are some of the other best gay cities in Florida.

 Key West – One of America’s most LGBTQ-friendly cities, Key West has a long history as a gay hotspot.
 Thanks to a number of famous gay events, like Key West in June and Fantasy Fest in October, Key West has attracted gay travelers for decades.
-Check out the Key West page for more LGBTQ events and recommended things to do.

-Orlando – Aside from the theme parks (which are super gay, no matter what day of the year it is!), Orlando has a lot in the way of LGBT life with gay-friendly hotels, bars, clubs, parties and several different LGBTQ events taking place throughout the year.
+Orlando – Aside from the theme parks (which are super gay, no matter what day of the year it is!), Orlando has a lot in the way of LGBTQ life with gay-friendly hotels, bars, clubs, parties and several different LGBTQ events taking place throughout the year.